About this report

 - Hour Remaining = Sum of Estimated hours - burnt hours = for incomplete tasks

-- Days Complete = Round (difference between the Iteration Due Date and the current date)
+- Days Complete = Round (difference between the sprint Due Date and the current date)

 - Days Remaining = Configured Sprint Length - Days Complete